Continue with Facebook

-DMD is caused by a recessive gene mutation on the X chromosome that makes it impossible for the body to produce a protein called dystrophin, one of the largest proteins in the body.
-Our muscles need dystrophin to work normally.
+DMD is caused by a recessive gene mutation on the X chromosome that makes it impossible for the body to produce dystrophin, one of the largest proteins in the body.
+Muscles need dystrophin to work normally.
 Without dystrophin, muscles shrink and weaken over time, and they eventually stop working.

 The loss of muscle strength often begins in the legs and hips but can also affect the arms, neck, and shoulders.
-Symptoms usually appear when a child is two to three years old.
+Symptoms usually appear when a child is 2 to 3 years old.
 Early signs include difficulty running, jumping, or climbing stairs.
 Your child may also fall more often.

 As DMD progresses, mobility problems worsen.
-Muscles weaken over time, and eventually, the child may lose the ability to walk and will need a wheelchair.
+Muscles weaken over time, and eventually, your child may lose the ability to walk and will need a wheelchair.

-There are a few different walking-related symptoms that children with DMD may experience due to muscle weakness.
+Children with DMD may experience a few walking-related symptoms due to muscle weakness.

 One of the first signs of DMD is a unique walking pattern known as “Duchenne gait.”
 Children with DMD often have a distinctive gait that involves toe walking or waddling.
-This symptom usually first appears between the ages of 3 and 5 years.
+This symptom usually first appears between ages 3 and 5.

 You might notice your child walking on their tiptoes.
 The easiest way to identify this is by seeing that their heel doesn’t touch the ground first with each step.
-Toe-walking is thought to help maintain balance for children with DMD, who have muscle weakness in their legs.
+Toe-walking is thought to help maintain balance for children with DMD, who have weak leg muscles.

-Core muscle weakness can also cause children with DMD to walk with an uneven step pattern, where one side of their body moves differently from the other.
+Core muscle weakness can also cause children with DMD to walk with an uneven step pattern, where one side of the body moves differently from the other.

 Difficulty standing up from the floor is another key sign of DMD.
-Because of leg weakness, children with DMD often have a distinctive way of standing up, called Gower’s sign.
-With Gower’s sign, children first get on their hands and knees, then “walk” their hands up their legs and push off their thighs to reach a standing position.
-This typically starts between ages 3 and 5.
+Because of leg weakness, children with DMD often have a distinctive way of standing up, called Gowers’ sign.
+They first get on their hands and knees, then “walk” their hands up their legs and push off their thighs to reach a standing position.
+Gowers’ sign typically starts between ages 3 and 5.

 Research shows that children with DMD are more likely to be delayed in learning to walk.
-While most children start walking independently around 12 months old, many children with DMD begin walking at 16 months or later.
+Although most children start to walk independently around 12 months old, many with DMD don’t take their first steps until 16 months or later.

-Although there is no cure for DMD, there are many treatments and therapies that can help your child stay mobile longer and live more comfortably.
+Although there is no cure for DMD, many treatments and therapies can help your child stay mobile longer and live more comfortably.
 Individualized care is very important for children with DMD.
 Your child’s medical team can help you understand treatment options and help you manage symptoms.

 Your child’s care team may include a neurologist, pediatric primary care provider, rehabilitation specialist, cardiologist, pulmonologist, and physical and occupational therapists.
 Together, they will create a care plan that meets your child’s specific needs.
 Thanks to advances in medical care, children with DMD can often stay mobile and independent longer.
 Many individuals with DMD live into adulthood, attend college, and pursue careers.

 If you suspect your child may have DMD, it’s important to seek professional help as soon as possible.
-Doctors may use tools like blood tests and muscle biopsies to diagnose the disease and recommend a care plan.
-Early intervention is key, because starting treatment early can help slow the progression of the disease.
+Doctors may use tools such as genetic testing, blood tests, and muscle biopsies to diagnose the disease and recommend a care plan.
+Early intervention is key because starting treatment early can help slow the progression of the disease.
 Most drug treatments aim to prevent muscle tissue loss, but they cannot help it regrow.
 So, starting treatment as soon as possible is essential.

 Several drugs have shown promise in slowing the progression of DMD and helping some children remain mobile longer.
 These include certain steroids and drugs that promote the production of dystrophin proteins, which help strengthen muscles.